 Mt.
-Comfort Elementary School has a tiered system for instruction to ensure all students can learn at high levels.
+Vernon Middle School has a tiered system for instruction to ensure all students learn at high levels.
 All four levels of instruction are built into the daily master schedule and have designated times throughout the school day.
-Below is an example daily schedule for 3rd grade.
+Below is a sample schedule: